 At Primarily Primates, monkeys are most numerous among our residents.
-While PPI cares for 37 great apes that include 33 chimpanzee, four gibbons and 42 prosimians such as lemurs, our sanctuary is home to 147 monkeys.
+While PPI cares for 37 apes that include 33 chimpanzee, four gibbons and 42 prosimians such as lemurs, our sanctuary is home to 147 monkeys.

 The biggest difference between great apes and monkeys is almost all monkeys have tails and apes do not.
 Apes are typically terrestrial, meaning they move about on the ground, versus monkeys, who are arboreal, which means they live in trees.
 While there are only a few species of apes, there are hundreds of species of monkeys.

 Before arriving here, all 147 of our monkeys were exploited by the exotic pet trade, research and the entertainment industry.

-Among our residents, we have New World monkeys who hail from southern Mexico and Central and South America, as well as Old World Monkeys who come from Africa and Asia.
-The New World monkeys who call PPI home are our spider monkeys, capuchins, marmosets and cotton-top tamarins, our smallest primates at the sanctuary.
+Among our residents, are New World monkeys who hail from southern Mexico and Central and South America, as well as Old World Monkeys who come from Africa and Asia.
+The New World monkeys who call PPI home are our spider monkeys, capuchins, marmosets and cotton-top tamarins, which are our smallest primates at the sanctuary.
 In the wild these species live almost entirely in foliage and seldom leave the trees.

 Capuchins are considered the most intelligent of New World Monkeys and as a result are often used in lab experiments.
 Most New World monkeys have a prehensile or partially prehensile tail, which means their tails are superb grasping devices capable of supporting their entire weight, freeing their hands for eating.